WellthCare

 Common Integration Models in the Market Today

 • Moderate: Incentive-based wellness.
-Premium reductions or HSA contributions tied to completing specific actions like annual physicals or health assessments.
+Premium reductions or HSA contributions tied to specific actions like annual physicals or health assessments.

 • Advanced: Health-to-wealth integration.
 Systems like WellthCare that gamify 75+ preventive actions, automatically fund retirement accounts, and provide $0-co-pay care used before the primary plan—all while lowering employer claims.